tito-arch/BABC-2/content/post/dimistifying-the-worldcoin-orb-sam-altmans-creation.md

   - orb
 author: B.Wamaitha
 ---
-If you are in a third-world country, you've probably seen some world coin agents collecting people's eyeballs.
+If you are in Argentina, Chile, India, Kenya, Portugal, and Spain you've probably seen some world coin operators collecting people's eyeballs.

 ## What really is Worldcoin?

 World Coin is a native coin for the World App - A crypto wallet.
 A crypto wallet is a digital wallet (E-wallet) like your Mobile banking app, but stores cryptocurrencies.

 Sam Altman the CEO of Open AI the thriving company for the viral [chatGPT](https://www.bunnieabc.com/post/what-is-chat-gpt-and-why-you-need-it/) is a chief investor.

 ## How to get started with WorldCoin and why you should.